 Our Summer Services and Tips for Tree and Lawn Care

 Summers in Colorado can be moderately hot and very, very dry!
-Grasses, trees and shrubs that thrive in a summer climate of low relative humidity and lots of sunshine still need periodic care and maintenance, while periodic lightening and hail can cause unexpected and sometimes irreversible damage.
+Grasses, trees and shrubs that thrive in a summer climate of low relative humidity and lots of sunshine still need periodic care and maintenance, while periodic lightning and hail can cause unexpected and sometimes irreversible damage.
 Luckily, by following a few of these tips and tricks, you can help minimize or mitigate the damage that a Colorado summer can do to your lawn, trees and shrubs.

 Is Your Turf Too Dry?